-With grant funding and advertisement income as the basis to sustain themselves [22] then continue to build up more evolved relationships with their audiences.
-Later, this a basis for generating reader revenue.
-Reader revenue, predominantly in the form of subscription/membership models or donations, becomes increasingly important in country with the age of a medium as well as the number of revenue streams of a medium.

-Generally speaking, media become successful in generating reader revenue from what are older than six (but better yet older than 11) years of age, and already have at least core income sources.
-Especially donations [23] and membership models are potential successful income streams for media across the board - regardless of the context or type.
-More traditional subscription services remain relevant and interesting mainly for standing, in large majority print.
+With grant funding and advertisement income as the basis to sustain themselves [22], media then continue to build up more evolved relationships with their audiences.
+Later, this serves as a basis for generating reader revenue.
+Reader revenue, predominantly in the form of subscription/membership models or donations, becomes increasingly important in correlation with the age of a medium as well as the number of revenue streams of a medium.
+Generally speaking, media become successful in generating reader revenue from when they are older than six (but better yet older than 11) years of age, and already have at least two other core income sources.
+Especially donations [23] and membership models are potential and successful income streams for media across the board - regardless of the context or media type.
+More traditional subscription services remain relevant and interesting mainly for long-standing, in large majority print.

-Figure 6: type of reader revenue generated by print versus non-print media
+Reader revenue income: print versus non-print media

-While it is clear that "reader revenue" is practically always a part of a more diversified model, and rarely the first source of income, the fact that print (plus digital) media a of the research group does complicate the analysis.
-There are comparatively more primedia that have three, four or four or more revenue streams in their business model clear is that it is easier for print media to have a more diversified revenue model; ofto the newspaper, subscriptions and/or print advertisement are a standard part of the properties, also among these media there are more and more digital membership that allow for and require audience engagement.
-Also, the large print media represent among this group does not explain the importance of donations in diversified media models in general.
-So, it remains unclear whether print media have a comparative as whether the age and/or relationship with the audience plays an important role here. thus be interesting to do further research to understand how this compares between only, originally print and radio.
+While it is clear that "reader revenue" is practically always a part of a more diversified revenue model, and rarely the first source of income, the fact that print (plus digital) media are also part of the research group does complicate the analysis.
+There are comparatively more print+ media that have three, four or four or more revenue streams in their business model.
+What is clear is that it is easier for print media to have a more diversified revenue model; often sales of the newspaper, subscriptions and/or print advertisement are a standard part of the package.
+Nevertheless, also among these media there are more and more digital membership models that allow for and require audience engagement.
+Also, the large print media representation among this group does not explain the importance of donations in diversified media revenue models in general.
+So, it remains unclear whether print media have a comparative advantage or whether the age and/or relationship with the audience plays an important role here.
+It would thus be interesting to do further research to understand how this compares between digital-only, originally print and radio.